What are Compression Socks?

 - Skin irritation.
 Compression socks may cause skin irritation or allergic reactions in some individuals.

 - Pressure sores.
-In rare cases, compression socks may cause pressure sores or ulcers if they are not properly fitted, or if worn for extended periods of time.
+In rare cases, compression socks may cause pressure sores or ulcers if they are not properly fitted, or if worn for extended periods.

 How to Pick the Best Pair of Compression Socks